Frank Sowinski: Professional career

 Sowinski was selected by the New Jersey Nets in the 1978 NBA draft.
 He attended rookie training camp with the Nets in August 1978 but signed a contract with the Tempus team in Madrid, Spain, before regular season training began.
 Sowinski also played with a touring team of American players in Italy.

 Post-playing career

 Sowinski returned to the United States and earned his Master's in Business Administration from the University of Virginia that launched him into a successful business career.
 He worked at Amerada Hess for three years.
 Sowinski then joined Dun & Bradstreet where he worked for 17 years and rose to the position of company president.
 He worked as a chief financial officer with PricewaterhouseCoopers and helped in selling the business to IBM in 2002.

-Sowinski has ran a career mentorship program for the basketball teams at Princeton since 2008.
+Sowinski has run a career mentorship program for the basketball teams at Princeton since 2008.
 He chairs the Princeton Varsity Club.